Buckingham Palace is the official London residence of the sovereign, and was first opened to the public in 1993.

 The largest single room in Buckingham Palace is The Ballroom, at 36 metres by 18 metres, and 13.5 metres high.

 Of course the Queen doesn't have all this space to herself: More than 800 members of staff work in Buckingham Palace, and over 50,000 people visit the Palace every year as guests of the Queen, at receptions, garden parties and other official functions.
-That doesn't include the members of the public who visit the state rooms when they are open each summer.
+That doesn't include the members of the public who visit the state

 Buckingham palace is now going green, with a CHP (combined heat and power) system to cut energy use, as well as double glazed skylights, and some LED lighting to reduce electricity consumption.

 Until as recently as 1992, members of the public could only gaze at this magnificent building from outside, and wonder what lay within.